 Unemployment Insurance benefits are cash payments for workers who have lost their jobs.
-Unemployment benefits can also include health insurance and job training, while you look for a new job.
+Unemployment benefits can also include job training while you look for a new job.
 Not everyone can collect unemployment benefits, but many workers can.
 If you lose your job, you may be able to get unemployment benefits while you look for a new job.

-In Massachusetts, the Division of Unemployment Assistance (DUA) runs the Unemployment Insurance (Unemployment Insurance) Program.
-Each year, employers pay taxes based on the number of employees they have hired, laid off or who have left for other reasons and collect Unemployment Insurance.
-Money from this tax pays for the Unemployment Insurance program.
-The US government also gives money to the state for the program.
+In Massachusetts, the Department of Unemployment Assistance (DUA) runs the Unemployment Insurance (UI) Program.
+Each year, employers pay taxes based on the number of their ex-employees who collect Unemployment Insurance.
+This tax pays for the Unemployment Insurance program.

-When you lose your job and it's not your fault, the DUA pays you some of this money as Unemployment Insurance benefits.
-If the DUA decides to give you Unemployment Insurance, you will be paid every week until you find a job, or until 30 weeks have passed.
-Sometimes, the US government may add more time to this 30 week period, so you will be able to collect for longer than 30 weeks.
+When you lose your job and it's not your fault, the DUA may pay you UI benefits.
+If the DUA decides to give you Unemployment Insurance, you may be paid every week until you find a job, for up to 26 or 30 weeks depending on the unemployment rate - the percent of people who are unemployed in Massachusetts.
+Your weekly benefit amount and the number of weeks of benefits you will get depend on your earnings before you applied for UI.

 What are Unemployment Insurance benefits?